A new study reveals the impact of DMT on brain waves, explaining its psychedelic effects.

 A total of 13 participants were each given an IV dose of a placebo solution.
 Their brain activity was measured for 20 minutes after administration.
 The participants were also asked to give a minute-by-minute description of their subjective experience over the 20 minutes.
 This baseline procedure served as the control.
 Each participant returned 7 days later and repeated the process, this time with an IV dose of DMT replacing the placebo solution.

-A series of blood samples were also taken at 2, 5, 12, 20, 33 and 60 minutes after the administration of DMT.
+A series of blood samples were also taken at different times after the administration of DMT.
 Subjective experiences were obtained using a combination of questionnaires, visual analogue scales, and interviews.
 The subjective experiences were classified using phenomenology, which broke the experiences down into comparable core themes or components.

 The primary hypothesis underpinning the work was that DMT would decrease the power of a certain type of brainwave known as alpha waves and that this would correlate with subjective experiences of altered consciousness described by participants.